rkuzya/rtd-tutorial/docs/source/GETTING STARTED/QuickStart.rst

 ================= =====================================================================================================

-**Clinical Info** - to represent information on patients and a patients’ visits.
+**Clinical Info** - to represent information on patients and a patients' visits.

 **Research Project** - to represent information on clinical research projects run by a medical practitioner.